Is Your Costume TOO Sexy??

 - Discomfort isn’t sexy.
 That tight corset that your friends thought looked super hot is slowly becoming one with your skin.
 You can’t wait to get home so you can rip it off and jump into sweatpants.
 Thing is, if you’re uncomfortable, people can tell.
 It completely affects your confidence and there is no point in wearing that “sexy” vampire costume if you can’t exert the confidence to wear it.
 You’ll just look grumpy.
 Being comfortable in your skin is what’s attractive—not the lack of clothing on it.

 - Being “sexy” for Halloween implies you’re not really sexy the other 364 days of the year.
 Sexy isn’t a costume!
 Halloween is about dressing up as something that you’re not.
 Sexy is being smart, intellectual, funny, confident, and interesting.
 Anyone can throw on the same amount of clothing that a 1yr old wears.
 What you see lined up in the women’s section of a costume store isn’t sexy, it’s desperate.

 Whatever you do this Halloween, dress for yourself.
 Don’t be some ordinary stereotypical costume because you’re seeking attention or because your friends pushed you into it.

-Return that $50 costume that is too small to deserve a hanger, and put on something you really want to wear.
+Resist the urge to enter the ‘who can show the most skin’ contest, return that $50 costume that is too small to deserve a hanger, and put on something you really want to wear.
 Your sexiness will still be intact, I swear.